sangje-lee/Rock-Scissor-Paper/README.md

 templates - contain html files taht support the python script<br />
 finalscore.txt - Contain past score so that it will bring back when executed again.
 If there's no script or wrong format, it will reset.<br /><br />

+Score start with 0-0, player vs computer.
+The game will continue until player or computer reached 10 points.
+When either part reached 10 points, that player won and can proceed to another round.<br /><br />

 Korean version<br />
 https://github.com/sangje-lee/Rock-Scissor-Paper-KOR